martinbudden/Protoflight/README.md

 ## Simplified Class Structure

-Classes with *"(eg)"* suffix give examples of specific instances.
+The `Cockpit` is the command center for the aircraft.

 All objects are statically allocated in `Main::setup()`.

-The `RadioController` class forms the interface between the receiver and the flight controller.
-It handles failsafe.
-It is the place where any intelligence (ie waypointing, return to home, crash detection etc) should be added.
-RadioController is not really a good name and I am trying to think of a better one.

 When the hardware supports it `AHRS_Task` and `Receiver_Task` are interrupt-driven.
 `VehicleController_Task` is  triggered when `AHRS::readIMUandUpdateOrientation` completes.

+Classes with *"(eg)"* suffix give examples of specific instances.

 On dual-core processors `AHRS_Task` has the entire second core to itself.